Core competencies are two words that we often hear in conjunction with leadership and sustainability.

 This leader learns positive lessons from mistakes, accepts constructive criticism, and pursues resources to improve and develop professionally.
 They do not set limits on personal potential.

 A high level of commitment is needed by leaders to be successful.
-This leader maintains a high level of energy, perseverance, and remains positive.
+This leader maintains a high level of energy and perseverance and remains positive.

 These eight core competencies provide a systemic approach to personal leadership development.
 Effective leaders are committed to developing these competencies in themselves on an ongoing basis.